AxdeExpe/PiIoTCommandCenter/README.md

 For intercommunication control, you can log in from one Raspberry Pi to another and distribute permissions.

 Each authorized Raspberry Pi can retrieve files of any type.

+Each Raspberry Pi can send commands to another.